More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 The solution is obviously not to demolish the state or wish for its collapse.
 Workers won't learn anything from immiseration, and there is no shortcut past the hard work of building new organizations from the ground up.
 But the left does need to develop a critique of dependence on a state apparatus that is mistrusted and feared by many — if only because the populist right currently holds a near-monopoly on critiques of bureaucracy and the welfare state, while the rest of the left mostly advocates uncritical reintroduction and expansion of state services, and remains fixated on parliamentarianism as the only route to power.

 And that critique needs to be honest about the imperial dimension: the postwar welfare states were built on imperial surplus distributed within ethnically homogeneous populations that had never had to practice cross-ethnic solidarity at scale.
-Their institutional architecture assumed the in-group's continuation.
+Their institutional architecture assumed the continuation of the included population.
 They are not a model to be restored; they are a historically specific configuration whose material conditions no longer exist and whose exclusions were structural, not incidental.

 Solidarity as practice, not slogan